+Syntax --debugfile filename

-Syntax debugfile filename Parameters filename The name of the debug file to use.
-For use with cspybat This option can be placed both before and after thebackend option on the command line.
-Description Use this option to make $cspybat$ use the specified debugfile instead of the one used in the generated $cpsybat.bat$ file.
-This option is not available in the IDE.
+The name of the debug file to use.

+This option can be placed both before and after the --backend option on the command line.

+Description Use this option to make cspybat use the specified debugfile instead of the one used in the generated cpsybat.bat file.